16 Days in WA - 16 ways to play your part in stopping family and domestic violence

 Learn about family and domestic violence and gender-based violence

-Please note: the stories may contain content and themes which some listeners may find distressing.
+Please note – the stories may contain content and themes which some listeners may find distressing.

 Take action in your life

-• The Salvation Army provides escape kits which contain new toiletries for women and children who have had to leave the house quickly due to violence.
+The Salvation Army provides escape kits which contain new toiletries for women and children who have had to leave the house quickly due to violence.

 • Donate your Containers for Change refund to a relevant charity or cause (choose Human Services in the directory to search for organisations providing services to people experiencing family and domestic violence).

-Point them to the Respectful Relationships Sport and Recreation Program and Equality and Respect in Sport Home: Preventing violence against women developed by Our Watch.
+Point them to the Respectful Relationships Sport and Recreation Program and the Equality and Respect in Sport Home: Preventing violence against women developed by Our Watch.

 • For dentist professionals, the Healing Smiles program provides subsidised dental treatment to victims of family and domestic violence.

+If you aren’t comfortable saying something, there are also ways your actions can show you don’t agree with sexism and misogynistic remarks.
 The following resources can help guide you to call out sexism and gender stereotypes.
-If you aren’t comfortable saying something, there are also ways your actions can show you don’t agree with sexism and misogynistic remarks.

 Get involved in the 16 Days in WA campaign